AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/monitoring.md

 sidebar_position: 9
 ---

-# Nodes monitoring
+# Monitoring

-In this section, we will learn how to use the `ash.avalanche.install_monitoring_stack` playbook to deploy a monitoring stack for Avalanche nodes.
+In this section, we will learn how to use the `ash.avalanche.install_monitoring_stack` playbook to deploy a monitoring stack for Avalanche nodes and Subnets.

 The monitoring stack is comprised of: